burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 11. The notation for calling the base class constructor is the same as that used for initializing member variables in a constructor.

-12. Every derived class constructor calls a base class constructor.
+12. Every derived class constructor is called a base class constructor.
 If a user-defined derived class constructor does not explicitly call a base constructor in its initialization list, the default constructor will be called.

 13. A table of virtual function pointers is created for each